zhikaiong2001/tp/docs/UserGuide.md

 ## Saving Your Data

-Tether's applicant/interviewer data are saved in the hard disk automatically after any command that changes the data.
+Tether's person and interview data are saved in the hard disk automatically after any command that changes the data.

 There is **no need** to save manually.